Experts Opinion

 VR is contributing to the field of brain health, offering innovative and immersive solutions to enhance cognitive training, therapy, and overall brain function to specific target audiences.
 Throughout the conversation, Amir emphasizes a strong commitment to both education and therapy, shedding light on the transformative possibilities that VR can bring to these fields.

-Can you tell us about your journey and how you became involved in the fields of VR, brain health, and EdTech?
+Can you tell us about your journey and how you became involved in VR, brain health, and EdTech?

 Around 2015, during my eight-year stay in the Middle East, I began to consider moving to Europe and transitioning into the virtual reality industry.
 Despite my lack of experience in this field, I spent four years writing about virtual reality for TechCrunch and VentureBeat.